ch3thiya/File-Organizer-Script/README.md

 ---

 ## Usage
-1. **Edit paths (Optional)**
+1. **Edit paths (Optional):**
-   If your system username or folder structure differs or want to organize files somewhere else, edit the following paths in the script accordingly:
+   - If your system username or folder structure differs or want to organize files somewhere else, edit the following paths in the script accordingly:

    ```bash
     path = "C:/Users/{your-name}/Downloads"